 Having a child is an exciting and special time in your life.
-It can also be a rollercoaster of emotions and feelings when you learn or you recognise your child has additional support needs.
-You are probably wondering where to from here?
+It can also be a rollercoaster of emotions and feelings when you learn or recognise that your child has additional support needs.
+You are probably wondering where to go from here?

-If you have concerns about your child’s development you should discuss your concerns with your GP and/or early childhood nurse.
+If you have concerns about your child’s development, discuss your concerns with your GP and/or early childhood nurse.
 You will probably be referred to a Paediatrician who will discuss your concerns and may refer you to a service such as DSA Specialist Intervention Services to complete an assessment that will assist the Paediatrician to make a diagnosis.

 It is now widely accepted that children with a diverse range of abilities and additional learning needs really benefit from early intervention, the sooner the better.